Fahd bin Sultan Al Saud: Controversy

 In January 2014, Prince Fahd hunted, 2100 endangered houbara bustards in Chagai, Balochistan, Pakistan.
 He hunted for 21 days – from 11 January to 31 January 2014– and hunted 1,977 birds, while other members of his party hunted an additional 123 birds, bringing the total bustard toll to 2,100 (roughly 2% of the remaining population).
 The houbara bustard is listed as an endangered species; hunting it is completely banned in Pakistan.
 In Pakistan, hunting the houbara is only by special permit for visiting royalty.
 Such permits allow for a maximum total bag of 100 birds, which must not be hunted in reserved areas.
 The Prince reportedly hunted extensively in reserved areas.
 The houbara is widely prized in Arabia as a quarry for falconers, particularly because its meat is valued as an aphrodisiac.

 Other positions

 Fahd bin Sultan is deputy chairman of Sultan bin Abdulaziz Al Saud Foundation that deals with varied charity activities.
 He himself was reported to launch a number of charity projects under the Prince Fahd bin Sultan Social Charity Program Society that would target various sectors.
 He is also the honorary president of the Saudi Pharmaceutical Society.
 He is chairman of the board of trustees of Fahd bin Sultan University, too.

-Personal life

-One of Fahd bin Sultan's sons, Faisal, is the deputy governor of Hail region.